reruo321/Assembly_Practice/002-Instructions/EX01-AnimalFunctions/README.md

 	pop ebp
 	ret

-The assembler codes is trying to say that this subroutine copies the first parameter to the eax, and does something while following the callee rules.
+The assembler codes is trying to say that this subroutine copies the first parameter to the EAX, and does something while following the callee rules.

-Okay, we know the answer would multiply eax by three.
+Okay, we know the answer would multiply EAX by three.
 However, the problem gives us to solve it with **lea**, not mul.
 How about this answer?

 	lea eax, [eax*2 + eax]

 This type of addressing is called **Scaled Addressing Mode**, which can dynamically scale the value in the index register.
 It uses bit shifting so scaling of power of 2 (2, 4, or 8) is allowed.
-That's why the answer instruction is multiplying **'2'** and adding another eax to finally make it eax*3.
+That's why the answer instruction is multiplying **'2'** to EAX, and adding the EAX value once again to finally make it EAX*3.

 Although the scaled addressing is not special just for lea actually, (for example, mov can perform the similar thing such as *mov edx, \[esi+4\*ebx\]*) it is usually used for lea tricks, avoiding additional multiply instructions.
 Therefore it is good to remember the solution.